securitytxt/security-txt/draft-foudil-securitytxt.md

 Retrieval of "security.txt" files and resources indicated within such files may result in a redirect (as per section 6.4 of {{!RFC7231}}).
-Researchers should perform additional triage (as per {{redirects}}) to make sure these redirects are not malicious or point to resources controlled by an attacker.
+Researchers should perform additional triage (as per {{redirects}}) to make sure these redirects are not malicious or pointing to resources controlled by an attacker.

 ## Filesystems